 Has been an associated artist since September 2016

-He had the privilege to participate in the creation of his cello, conceived by Patrick Robin, and plays a bow made for him by Yannick Le Canu.
+He was very fortunate to be involved in the making of his cello, made by Patrick Robin, and to play with a bow made for him by Yannick Le Canu.
+Since 2016, he has been an associate artist with the Singer-Polignac Foundation in Paris.

 with Pierre Fouchenneret, Shuichi Okada, Lise Berthaud, François Salque, Adrien Boisseau